The Liverpool FC Supporters' Committee consists of 12 members, who represent all of the major constituencies amongst our supporter base.

 Minutes from each meeting will be published online within seven days of the meeting ending.

-5. To provide a greater degree of transparency about key issues that affect supporters
+To provide a greater degree of transparency about key issues that affect supporters.

 Role of Committee

-As an elected of the Liverpool FC Supporters' Committee, each individual has a duty to liaise with fans from the group they represent and ensure they best serve their interests in meetings with the Club and the owners.
+As an elected member of the Liverpool FC Supporters' Committee, each individual has a duty to liaise with fans from the group they represent and ensure they best serve their interests in meetings with the club and the owners.

-Each individual is contactable via private messaging and they are able to solicit feedback and questions from fans they represent as well as post updates after each meeting.
+Each of the 12 members is contactable via email and they are able to provide feedback and take questions from the fans they represent, as well as share updates after each meeting.
+Click on the Contact tab above for further information.